Kirkop United F.C.

 Kirkop United Football Club is a Maltese football club based in Ħal Kirkop, Malta.
 The club currently plays in the Maltese National Amateur League B. They also play in the annual Maltese FA Trophy.

+History

+Founded as Kirkop Stars by Klement Farrugia in 1951, the club played its first match in 1954 against Xewkija Tigers and was one of the founding members of the Malta Amateur Football Association in 1955.
+They then joined the MFA as associate members in 1956 and they were, renamed Kirkop United, finally admitted to play in the Third Division ahead of the 1957-58 season.